 These northern species, such as hemlock and yellow birch, may be relics from the time, some 13,000 years ago, when the edge of a towering ice mass stood just a few miles to the east.

 You can see narrow pillars of rock, called "sea stacks," which are a remnant of ancient times when the Baraboo Hills were a chain of islands in a vast sea.

 The Nature Conservancy first came to the Baraboo Hills in the early 1960s at the request of local residents and university professors who recognized the unique nature of this area.
 They wanted the Conservancy's help in protecting it.

 The presence of both northern and southern plant and bird species makes Hemlock Draw an important site in the Hills.

 What the Conservancy Has Done/Is Doing

 The Conservancy has helped protect a total of 1,080 acres at Hemlock Draw.
-This figure includes government cooperative projects and 1,010 acres owned and managed by the Conservancy.
+This figure includes government cooperative projects and land owned and managed by the Conservancy.